 In 2006 16.9% of the citizens of Port Stephens were aged 65 years and over.
 In 2011 19.3% of our citizens were aged 65 years and over.
-By 2014 the percentage had reduced slightly to 18.79%, largely due to the growth in the percentage of other age groups.
+By 2016 the percentage had increased to 22.9%.

 The majority of the services and facilities for seniors are provided by the Commonwealth and State governments and Council's role has been to advocate on behalf of its ageing population.